Thopterulu/Thopterulu.github.io/docs/dev-environnement/neovim.md

 # Neovim

+I started to use Neovim, because Definitions from [:h word](https://vimhelp.org/motion.txt.html#word) and [:h WORD](https://vimhelp.org/motion.txt.html#WORD) are quoted below to explain the difference between **word** and **WORD**.

+> word A word consists of a sequence of letters, digits and underscores, or a sequence of other non-blank characters, separated with white space (spaces, tabs, `<EOL>`).
+This can be changed with the iskeyword option.
+An empty line is also considered to be a word.
-I started to use Neovim, because apparently it's superior for programming (I'm jealous of people that know every shortcuts / motions).
+> rently it's superior for programming (I'm jealous of people that know every shortcuts / motions).

 [